pulipatiharshini/Digital-Electronics-Internship/README.md

 |1|0|0|
 |1|1|1|

-# OR GATE
+# 2.OR GATE
 # Symbol:
 The symbol for a 2-input OR gate looks like this:
 An OR gate is a basic digital logic gate that implements logical disjunction – it outputs TRUE (1) when at least one of its inputs is TRUE.
 # Function of OR Gate:
 The OR gate performs the following function:

-.If any one or both inputs are 1, the output is 1.
+.If any one or both inputs are 1, the output is 1
-.If all inputs are 0, the output is 0.
 # Q
 𝐴 + 𝐵 Q=A+B Or in Boolean logic:
 # Q